Disabled Facilities Grant

 - facilitate access and movement around the home to allow you to care for someone dependent on you who also lives there

-MVDC needs to be satisfied about each of these matters and can refuse the Disabled Facilities Grant if the scheme does not meet these requirements.
+MVDC needs to be satisfied about each of these matters and can refuse the DFG if the scheme does not meet these requirements.

 Conditions of the grant being awarded